pretzelhammer/rust-blog/posts/common-rust-lifetime-misconceptions.md

 }
 ```

-`T: 'static` is some `T` that can be safely held indefinitely long, including up until the end of the program. `T: 'static` includes all `&'static T` however it also includes all owned types, like `String`, `Vec`, etc. The owner of some data is guaranteed that data will never get invalidated as long as the owner holds onto it, therefore the owner can safely hold onto the data indefinitely long, including up until the end of the program. `T: 'static` should be read as _"`T` is bounded by a `'static` lifetime"_ not _"`T` has a `'static` lifetime"_.
+`T: 'static` is some `T` that can be safely held indefinitely long, including up until the end of the program. `T: 'static` includes all `&'static T` however it also includes all owned types, like `String`, `Vec`, etc. The owner of some data is guaranteed that data will never get invalidated as long as the owner holds onto it, therefore the owner can safely hold onto the data indefinitely long, including up until the end of the program. `T: 'static` should be read as _"`T` can live at least as long as a `'static` lifetime"_ not _"`T` has a `'static` lifetime"_.
 A program to help illustrate these concepts:

 ```rust
 use rand;